ecamo19/choatlab_lysimeters/README.md

-# Run code by typing in the terminal `pixi run balance`
+# Run the code by typing in the terminal `pixi run balance`